Daily Faceoff is a news site with no direct affiliation to the NHL, or NHLPA

 Joel Hofer

-Kessel will be a healthy scratch on Tuesday vs. Montreal.
+Kessel will be a healthy scratch in Washington on Wednesday.

-Nick Leddy will draw back into the Blues' lineup on Tuesday against the Montreal Canadiens, sending Kessel to the sidelines as a healthy scratch.
-The 24-year-old Kessel has only played two games for the Blues since the beginning of February.
-He has three points (0G / 3A) in 29 games this season.
+Logan Mailloux will draw back into the Blues' lineup on Wednesday against the Washington Capitals, sending Kessel to the press box as a healthy scratch.
+The 25-year-old Kessel has appeared in five games this season, averaging 10:30 time-on-ice and scoring zero points.

 Matthew Kessel